StilinskiCyril/yard/README.md

 - configure the .env file with your database credentials and other settings
 - run `composer install` to install the dependencies
 - run `php artisan key:generate` to generate the application key
+- run `php artisan ziggy:generate` to generate the ziggy routes
 - run `php artisan:migrate` to create the tables
 - run `php db:seed` to seed the database
 - run `php artisan storage:link` to create a symbolic link to the storage directory
 - serve the app
 - run `npm install` to install the frontend dependencies
+- run `npm run dev` on local OR `npm run build` on production to compile the assets
 - login using the following credentials
   - email: aguvasucyril@gmail.com
   - password: aguvasucyril@gmail.com